 i Competition law

-The Danish Competition Act implements general European competition law principles and legislation.96 There are no specific competition rules for the life sciences sector but the Act comprises block exemptions that are of importance to the sector.
+The Danish Competition Act implements general European competition law principles and legislation97 and the life sciences sector is subject to merger control, prohibition against state aid, abuse of dominating position and anticompetitive agreements.
+The Act comprises block exemptions that are of importance to the sector.
 Of particular interest are sanctions for entering into cartel agreements, which may include imprisonment of up to 18 months if the infringement is intentional and of an aggravated nature.
 In 2018, the Danish Competition Council ruled that a pharmaceutical distributor had abused its dominant position by charging unfair prices (a 2,000 per cent price increase over a six-month period) for a particular medicinal product for which the distributor held an exclusive distribution contract.
 The Competition Appeals Tribunal (CAT) upheld the decision.
-The distributor has appealed the CAT's decision to the Maritime and Commercial High Court.
+The distributor appealed the CAT's decision to the Maritime and Commercial High Court who confirmed that it was illegal for the distributor to abuse its dominant position to increase the price by 2,000 per cent.
 The case has been submitted to the Danish State Prosecutor for Serious Economic and International Crime.

 ii Transactional issues

 Transactional issues of special relevance to medicines and medical devices in the Danish life sciences sector are not considerably different from those in other European jurisdictions.
 The issues of particular relevance relate to intellectual property rights and permits and licences and certificates required for operations to remain valid after a transaction.
 This may include manufacturing authorisations, licences for the wholesale of pharmaceuticals and licences for the handling, import or wholesale of substances such as narcotics and marketing authorisations.